rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 ## Other motivations

 - Helping type inference with too many candidate types.
 The famous case here is `Iterator::collect`.
 It is a common cause of turbofishes and type annotations because so many types implement `FromIterator`.
 But most of those types are niche and in the common case people just want a `Vec`.
 It would be nice if we could default `collect` to return a `Vec<Iterator::Item>`.
-Unfortunately we can't because `Iterator` is defined in `core` and `Vec` is defined in `std`.
-Perhaps there are similar use cases in the ecosystem.
+Unfortunately we can't because `Iterator` is defined in `core` and `Vec` is defined in `std`, but maybe after the portability reform we can hack around this and perhaps there are similar use cases in the ecosystem.

 - Making an already generic parameter more generic, for example the case of [generalizing `slice::contains` over `PartialEq`](https://github.com/rust-lang/rust/pull/46934).